maratonusp/blog/theme-setup/index.md

 ---
+title: Theme Setup
 layout: page
-title: Theme Setup
-description: "Instructions on how to install and customize the modern Jekyll theme HPSTR."
+description: Instructions on how to install and customize the modern Jekyll theme HPSTR.
 image:
   feature: abstract-11.jpg
   credit: dargadgetz